Lithuania Inflation Slows in December

-Lithuania's consumer price inflation eased in December, figures from the Statistics Lithuania (LS) showed on Monday.
+Lithuania's consumer price inflation eased further in December to the lowest level in five months, figures from the Vilnius-based Statistics Lithuania (LS) showed on Monday.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Producing journalism that is worthy of the name is a costly business.
 For 27 years, the publishers, editors and reporters of the Budapest Business Journal have striven to bring you business news that works, information that you can trust, that is factual, accurate and presented without fear or favor.

 Newspaper organizations across the globe have struggled to find a business model that allows them to continue to excel, without compromising their ability to perform.
 Most recently, some have experimented with the idea of involving their most important stakeholders, their readers.